The Personal Website of the Journalist / Author / Robotics Expert / +

 Pundit, conference host, and public speaker

-Chris has been interviewed many times – on Sky TV, ITN, BBC Radio 2 and local BBC stations, among others – talking about robotics and AI.
+Chris has been interviewed many times – on BBC1, Radio 2, local BBC stations, Sky TV, ITN, and Talk Radio, among others – about robotics and AI, and been quoted in the national press, including The Sun and Evening Standard.
 He has also appeared in numerous webinars and podcasts.

-Chris is an experienced public speaker and conference host, hosting events such as Rise of the Machines for The Crowd in 2017, the Space Innovation Congress and the Digital Marketing World Forum in 2016, among others, chairing panels at UC EXPO, Computing, and Businesscloud9 events, and giving speeches about robotics and AI at the Sensors Show (2017, NEC Birmingham), among others.
+Chris is an experienced public speaker and conference host, hosting events such as The Rise of the Machines for The Crowd in 2017, and the Space Innovation Congress and the Digital Marketing World Forum in 2016, chairing panels at UC EXPO, Computing, and Businesscloud9 events, and giving speeches on robotics and AI at the Sensors Show (2017, NEC Birmingham), among many others.
 As a robot expert and owner of a humanoid robot, Chris can incorporate real robots into his presentations.

 A future thinker over two decades…

-- His analyst report ‘Digital Rights Strategies for Rich Media Content’ (Juniper Research, 2004) accurately predicted today’s trends in music, film, and digital content distribution well over a decade ago.
+His analyst report ‘Digital Rights Strategies for Rich Media Content’ (Juniper Research, 2004) accurately predicted most of today’s trends in music, film, and digital content distribution.

-- From 2010 to 2014, Chris single-handedly launched and produced 14 print quarterly issues of Professional Outsourcing magazine, together with 12 spin-off supplements, writing, editing, designing, and laying out the publication.
+From 2010 to 2014, Chris single-handedly launched and produced 14 print quarterly issues of Professional Outsourcing magazine, together with 12 spin-off supplements, writing, editing, designing, and laying out the publication himself.
 He also conceived, designed, and launched Strategist magazine and iamtheStrategist.com.

-- Chris is a robotics expert and probably the only technology journalist in the UK – possibly worldwide – to own several humanoid robots: a unique mix of skills.
+Chris is a robotics expert and probably the only technology journalist in the UK to own several humanoid robots: a unique mix of skills.